hussainmuzzamil/jQuery.ish/README.md

 ## This project is to:

 - include the parts of jQuery that we can't live without and use native js methods for everything else
-- download size of less than 1k minified and gzipped
+- download size of less than 500 bytes minified and gzipped
 - offer 100% jQuery compatible syntax
 - full support for jQuery style chaining

 ## This project is NOT to:

 - create a full featured jQuery alternative, checkout the [zepto][2] project if that is what you need
-- create a plugin that is more than 1k minified and gzipped
+- create a plugin that is more than 500 bytes minified and gzipped

 ## Code Size